Vega Baja, Puerto Rico: History

+Hurricane Maria

 On September 20, 2017 Hurricane Maria struck the island of Puerto Rico.
 With an area of about 121.4 km2 Vega Baja is a municipality on the north coast with some barrios on the coast and others in more mountainous areas.
 With an estimated population of 53,674 (2016, Census estimates) when Hurricane Maria struck, 48.5% were below poverty and 21.8% were people over the age of 60.
 The hurricane triggered numerous landslides in the municipality.

 Rivers were breached causing flooding of low-lying areas, and infrastructure including homes were destroyed.
 A tributary of the Cibuco River rose immediately putting 100 people's lives at risk.
 Many of those residents took refuge on roofs or sought out small boats to navigate the flooded waters and to help remove people who were trapped on roofs or inside residences.
-Then municipal staff picked people up in buses and took them to the shelter at the Lino Padrón school, where the electric generator nor school cistern worked.
+Then municipal staff picked people up in buses and took them to the shelter at the Lino Padrón School, where the electric generator nor school cistern worked.
 Telecommunications systems were destroyed causing state and municipal rescue officers to have to rely on radio communication signals, which were limited to a radius of a few miles.
 Radio signals did not reach Vega Baja and news, such as the fact that a curfew had been declared, only spread by word of mouth.
 The mayor, who lost his home, said the storm surge and hurricane winds destroyed most of the structures in Cerro Gordo, a coastal sector.
 The urban, downtown areas were impassable due to the large number of downed trees and power lines.
-The Cibuco River roe above PR-2 highway, preventing the passage to the adjoining town/ municipality of Vega Alta and heading west, a stretch could be covered with extreme difficulty, until it was also blocked with the rising of the Río Grande de Manatí.
+The Cibuco River rose above PR-2 highway, preventing the passage to the adjoining municipality of Vega Alta and heading west, a stretch could be covered with extreme difficulty, until it was also blocked with the rising of the Río Grande de Manatí.
 The mayor stated, “We don't know what happened on the mountain.
 We have not been able to get there yet,” and “The destruction is so great.
 I don't know how to explain seeing the despair of a mother or an elderly person right now.
 It is not easy what we are living.”